injeti-manohar/AZ-104/Module 5.md

 - Basic virtual WAN supports Site-to-Site VPN connectivity, branch-to-branch and branch-to-VNet connectivity in a single hub.
 Standard Virtual WAN supports any-to-any connectivity (Site-to-Site VPN, VNET, ExpressRoute, Point-to-site end points) in a single hub as well as across hubs.
 -A virtual hub is a Microsoft-managed virtual network.
 The hub contains various service endpoints to enable connectivity from your on-premises network (vpnsite).

+### NVA FOR HIGH AVAILABILITY

+NVA starts acting as a router.
+If traffic is routed through an NVA, the NVA becomes a critical piece of your infrastructure.
+Any NVA failures will directly affect the ability of your services to communicate.
+It's important to include a highly available architecture in your NVA deployment.

+So, A network gateway in your on-premises network can exchange routes with a virtual network gateway in Azure by using BGP.